evansuva/generations/content/main.md

    </div>
    <img class="mainpic" src="/images/IMG_4343-circletime.jpg">

-During the 2016-2017 school year, Generations Montessori School will be offering an infant class for children ages 2-20 months old.
-The hope is that as your children grow, the school will grow with them.
-Students will be able to enroll as early as 2 months old and continue on through their kindergarten year.
+After a successful first year infant class, we are pleased to offer 2 classes for upcoming school year: an infant class for children ages 2 &ndash; 20 months old and a toddler class for children 21 months &ndash; 3 years of age.
+Our goal is to provide an environment that children can join as early as 2 months old and stay through their kindergarten year.

 <center><b>
    <a class="menulink" href="/about">About Us</a> &nbsp;&middot;&nbsp;